Current & Previous Projects

 Change Management

-My role: As the campus course quality lead, I proposed a program in alignment with University initiatives and grant requirements to incentivize faculty participation in Quality Matters (QM) training to increase institutional knowledge and skills in quality online course best practices.
+My role: As the campus Online Education Coordinator, I proposed a program in alignment with University initiatives and grant requirements to incentivize faculty participation in Quality Matters (QM) training to increase institutional knowledge and skills in quality online course best practices.

-Final Deliverable: The grant was awarded and met all goals for AY 2022-23.
-Additionally, an expanded program was proposed and awarded for AY 2023-24.
+Final Deliverable: The grant was awarded and met all goals for AY 2022-23 and 2023-24.
+Additionally, an expanded program was proposed and awarded for 2025.
 View the institutional Quality Matters program report archive.

 My role: As the instructional technologist and campus LMS administrator, I managed the pilot program, developed customized Canvas training, supported course data exports and imports, served on key governance committees to communicate with stakeholders about the transition process and planning, and collaborated with programming staff to integrate Canvas with various campus systems.